booleanbites/houzi-doc/_docs/tools/17_setup_ads_mob.md

 Register your app as an AdMob app by completing the following steps:
 1. [Sign in](https://admob.google.com/home/) to or [Sign up](https://support.google.com/admob/answer/7356219) for an AdMob account.
 2. Register your app with AdMob.
 This step creates an AdMob app with a unique AdMob App ID for each platform.
+You can also choose your already released app on both stores.
 3. Copy App ID of both apps.

 #### Create Native Advanced Ad Unit